The Tipping Point: When to Give a New Style a Try and When to Give it up

 4. DO check out what other women are pulling off

-If you’ve tried on a certain new style and you are not sure if it is age appropriate, take a day and people watch what other fashionable gals are doing with the look.
-If you think chunky platform shoes will look too young, see if other stylish 40-somethings have them and what they are wearing with them to make them look so great.
+If you’ve tried on a certain new style and are unsure if it is age-appropriate, take a day and people-watch what other fashionable gals are doing with the look.
+If you think chunky platform shoes will look too junior, see if other stylish 40-somethings have them and what they are wearing to make them look great.
 It’s all about the total look, so check out the small details.
-What style of clothes is she wearing with the shoes, how has she done her hair,what other accessories is she wearing?
+What style of clothes is she wearing with the shoes, how has she done her hair, what other accessories is she wearing?
 Also, notice the quality of the shoes she has on.
-All these details can shape how this trend will look on you.
+All these details can shape how this trend will look to you.

 5. DO be prepared to make mistakes

-When you’ve fallen off the style track (or you feel you’ve never been on it), it’s going to take a while to get back on board.
-Be prepared to get it wrong sometimes and forgive yourself.
-So,you thought it looked great.
-You gave it a chance, and a month later hated it.
+It will take a while to get back on track when you’ve fallen off the style track (or you feel you’ve never been on it).
+Be prepared to get it wrong sometimes, and forgive yourself.
+So, you thought it looked great.
+You gave it a chance, and a month later, you hated it.
 This will happen.
 Don’t beat yourself up.
-Developing your own personal style is a process.
+Developing your style is a process.

 6. DON’T buy clothes you are not in love with

-In the end, the best way to determine whether a new style is right for you is to be in love with it.
-A client of ours tried on a pair of gorgeous lower rise jeans in a stunning green shade that made her eyes pop.
-The color and style were perfect, but she just didn’t feel good in them not matter how many times she tried them on.
-So we suggested she pass.
-The reason: If you don’t feel confident in what you are wearing you will never look fabulous.
+Ultimately, the best way to determine whether a new style is right for you is to love it.
+A reader tells me she tried on gorgeous low-rise dark green colored jeans that made her eyes pop.
+The color was perfect, but she didn’t feel good in the low-rise, no matter how often she tried them on.
+That’s a good example of when you need to pass.
+You need to feel confident in what you are wearing to look fabulous.
 Never!
-That’s the bottom line and the perfect way to politely tell to a pushy salesperson to get her off your back.
+That’s the bottom line and the perfect way to tell a pushy salesperson to get off your back politely.